AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-autotag-api/beta/quickstarts.md

 #### Samples project setup

 1. Download the sample project from [here](https://git.corp.adobe.com/dc/dc-cpf-sdk-java-samples/archive/beta.zip).
-2. Unzip this downloaded zip file and enter the project directory.
+2. Unzip the downloaded zip file from above step and enter the project directory.
 3. Find and replace pdfservices-api-credentials.json with the one present in the downloaded zip file from [Getting Credentials](quickstarts/#getting-credentials) step.
 4. Find and replace private.key with the one present in the downloaded zip file from [Getting Credentials](quickstarts/#getting-credentials) step.
 5. Build the sample project with Maven using this command in terminal: `mvn clean install`.
 6. Test the [sample code](howtos/autotag-api/#code-samples) on the command line.
+7. The generated output will be downloaded in output directory in samples project.

 <InlineAlert slots="text" />